Skip to content

 GITLAB_TOKEN=glpat-xxxxxxxxxxxxxxxxxxxx

 Both GitLab CE (free) and EE (Premium/Ultimate) are fully supported.
-For EE-exclusive features like DORA metrics, epics, and vulnerability management, enable enterprise mode with GITLAB_ENTERPRISE=true.
+For EE-exclusive features like DORA metrics, epics, and vulnerability management, enable the Enterprise/Premium catalog with GITLAB_ENTERPRISE=true in stdio mode or --enterprise/auto-detection in HTTP mode.
 See Configuration for all available options.

 Once configured, open your AI client and ask: